How to Start an Online Business – a Comprehensive Beginner’s Guide

 Want to know how to start an online business?
 This guide is packed with everything you need to know about getting a business online, from the idea phase to online marketing.

-No two entrepreneurs will go through the same process, but everyone starting a business will have to tackle the topics discussed in this book.
+No two entrepreneurs will go through the same process, but everyone starting a business will have to tackle the topics discussed in this post.
 This guide can help you break the whole process down into practical steps that can help you along the way.

-Coming up with an idea that works
+1. Come up with an idea that works

 Every business starts with an idea.
 Whether it comes from a hobby you have, work experience or a skill you’ve built over the years – if you have something to offer people that can help them or enhance their lives, you can turn it into a business.

 Let’s bust two popular myths about business ideas.

 Myth 1: Your business won’t be successful unless your idea is a brand-spanking new one that nobody has ever thought of.

 There are billions of people on the planet – and more often than not, someone has thought of the same idea as you and already turned it into a business.
 Here’s why this is a good thing – you can learn from the mistakes they may have made and save yourself time and money by not doing the same.

 Originality is key, and you can still be original even when creating a business that’s already out there.
 This is where your unique selling point comes into play – rather than coming up with an identical business, you’re putting your own spin on it.
 Take Albert King, a sculptor who sells his creations via a 123 Reg website.
 He isn’t the first ever sculptor (obviously) but the his unique creations are a hit.